GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold build [flags]

 Flags:
+  -b, --build-image stringArray      Choose which artifacts to build.
+Artifacts with image names that contain the expression will be built only.
+Default is to build sources for all artifacts
   -d, --default-repo string          Default repository value (overrides global config) -f, --filename string              Filename or URL to the pipeline file (default "skaffold.yaml") -n, --namespace string             Run deployments in the specified namespace